-(a) The A carrier-insured employer must make the election to the insurer must be made in writing to the insurer at the beginning on or before the effective date of a the coverage policy.
-An election and remains in effect until a revised written designation election is given to the insurer.;

-(b) A self-insured employer must file the election with the director.

-(2) If an entity employer that is subject to a maximum number of exempt corporate officers, members, or partners under ORS 656.027 does not file its an initial election, or is not in compliance under with ORS 656.017 and 656.407, then those the exempt individuals will be determined in the following order:

-(a) For a corporation:

-- (A) President;

-- (B) Secretary, if any;

-- (C) Vice President, if any;

-- (D) Secretary/Treasurer, if any;

-- (E) Treasurer, if any;

-- (F) All other officers, if any; or

-(b) For a limited liability company or partners of a partnership:

-(A) The member or partner with the largest ownership interest;

-(B) The member or partner with the next largest ownership interest; and

-(c) If more than one person is inholds the same office, or more than one member or partner have has equal ownership interest, the sequence of those persons will be determined the same as the chronological order of their by whose birthdays falls earlier in a calendar year.

-(3) Noncomplying corporations, noncomplying limited liability companies, or noncomplying partnerships, regardless of the number of employees, are limited to two exempt officers, members, or partners to be determined in accordance with section (2) of this rule.

-(4) For the purposes of clarifying terms used in ORS 656.027:

-(a) "Commercial harvest of timber" means all commercial activities relating to harvest of timber from a parcel of property including, but not limited to, road building, marking of trees to be cut, timber falling, slash removal, and transportation of timber to the location where it will be processed into lumber or other products; and

-(b) "Director" means a person elected or appointed to a corporation's board of directors in accordance with its articles of incorporation or bylaws; and

-(c) "Substantial ownership" means a percentage of ownership equal to or greater than the average percentage of ownership of all the owners, or ten percent, whichever is less.
+- (a) A carrier-insured employer must make the election to the insurer in writing on or before the effective date of the policy.
+An election remains in effect until a revised election is given to the insurer. - (b) A self-insured employer must file the election with the director. - (2) If an employer that is subject to a maximum number of exempt corporate officers, members, or partners under ORS 656.027 does not file an initial election, or is not in compliance with ORS 656.017 and 656.407, then the exempt individuals will be determined in the following order: - (a) For a corporation: - (A) President; - (B) Secretary, if any; - (C) Vice President, if any; - (D) Secretary/Treasurer, if any; - (E) Treasurer, if any; - (F) All other officers, if any; or - (b) For a limited liability company or partnership: - (A) The member or partner with the largest ownership interest; - (B) The member or partner with the next largest ownership interest; and - (c) If more than one person holds the same office, or more than one member or partner has equal ownership interest, the sequence of those persons will be the same as the chronological order of their birthdays in a calendar year. - (3) Noncomplying corporations, noncomplying limited liability companies, or noncomplying partnerships, regardless of the number of employees, are limited to two exempt officers, members, or partners to be determined in accordance with section (2) of this rule. - (4) For the purposes of clarifying terms used in ORS 656.027: - (a) "Commercial harvest of timber" means all commercial activities relating to harvest of timber from a parcel of property including, but not limited to, road building, marking of trees to be cut, timber falling, slash removal, and transportation of timber to the location where it will be processed into lumber or other products; - (b) "Director" means a person elected or appointed to a corporation's board of directors in accordance with its articles of incorporation or bylaws; and - (c) "Substantial ownership" means a percentage of ownership equal to or greater than the average percentage of ownership of all the owners, or ten percent, whichever is less.

-Statutory authority: ORS 656.726(4) Statutes implemented: ORS 656.027, 656.039 Hist: Amended 11/28/16 as WCD Admin.
-Order 16-054, eff.
-1/1/17 Amended 12/17/19 as Admin.
-Order 19-057, eff.
-1/1/20 See also the Index to Rule History: http://wcd.oregon.gov/laws/Documents/Rule_history/436_history.pdf
+Statutes implemented: ORS 656.027, 656.039

+See also the Index to Rule History: https://wcd.oregon.gov/laws/Documents/Rule_history/436_history.pdf.